whitews/gpustats/README.rst

 kernels and extending existing ones.
 Here is a (partial) list of target
 functionality:

-* Probability density functions (pdfs).
+* Probability density functions (PDFs).
 These are intended to speed up likelihood calculations in particular in Bayesian inference applications, such as in PyMC